 Virtual collaboration tools could be helpful to boost communication, especially for virtual meetings.
 You can break down your collaboration tools to three main categories:

 Communication: Tools that support unstructured exchanges of information, like an instant messenger or a phone call.

 Conferencing: Tools that support structured exchange of information that lead to a shared goal, such as virtual town halls or brainstorming sessions.
 Tools could include remote conferencing services, virtual whiteboards, or live Q&A tools.

 Co-ordination: Tools that manage or organise interdependent work towards a shared goal.
 This could include project management tools, document managers, e-calendars, or workflow systems.

 Locking down the right combination of tools that covers all three will help the communication channels open and keep all employees engaged.

-Having the fanciest productivity tools on the market doesn't necessarily mean that productivity will skyrocket.
+However, remember to introduce the tools one at a time.
 Introducing too many tools at once can hinder rather than support the team's productivity, and distract them from their daily tasks.

 If you're introducing a collaboration tool to your team, take the time to incorporate it into your processes and let your team get used to it.
 Along the way, collect feedback and track progress.
 If you're engaging an enterprise-level tool, communicate openly with its support team about your struggles.
 If a tool sticks, you should see an increase in productivity and engagement.
 If not, maybe it's time to try something new.